Fellows Initiative Contact Us

 First Pres Fellows Colorado Springs is a nine-month advanced discipleship program for recent college graduates, focused on professional and leadership development.
-Each year, twelve men and women from diverse professions and backgrounds encourage and support one another as they explore who they are in Christ Jesus and their unique roles within God’s mission of redemption and restoration in this world.
+Each year, 12 men and women from diverse professions and backgrounds encourage and support one another as they explore who they are in Christ Jesus and their unique roles within God’s mission of redemption and restoration in this world.

-The fellows are equipped as young professional leaders who think clearly, care deeply and act courageously.
+The Fellows are equipped as young professional leaders who think clearly, care deeply and act courageously.
 The fellowship is built around six formational experiences:

 Much of the fellows' experience culminates in multiple wilderness adventures.
 These development adventures are both challenging and fun, requiring the fellows to dig deep within themselves.
 The adventures are led by the U.S. Special Ops Colonels of SilverStone Leadership Ventures.
 They have led missions all over the world in the most diverse cultures and difficult settings.
 Throughout the year, they guide us through learning exercises, discussions, backcountry wilderness challenges and reflections.